openstreetmap/iD/CONTRIBUTING.md

 ### JavaScript

-Legacy iD code was written with ES5 syntax, however we now support most ES6 syntax via [Rollup.js](https://rollupjs.org/guide/en) and the [Rollup Bublé plugin](https://github.com/rollup/plugins/tree/master/packages/buble).
-You can find details about Bublé [here](https://buble.surge.sh/guide/).
+iD code was initially written with ES5 syntax, however we do now develop using ES6 syntax.

-In order to continue to support older browsers like IE11 and our PhantomJS-based test runner, we also include the [browser-polyfills](https://github.com/tiagomapmarques/browser-polyfills#what-does-it-have) package.

 We mostly follow the Airbnb style guide for JavaScript:
 - [Modern ES6](https://github.com/airbnb/javascript)